2.3.1.2.2 Using Semicolons in LabTalkUsing-Semicolons-in-LT

 Separate Statements with a Semicolon

-- Do not use a semicolon when executing a single statement script in the Script window.
+- Single statement script in the Script window.

-- The last statement in a { } block can also skip the semicolon.
+- The last statement inside a { } block

 Leading Semicolon for Delayed ExecutionDelayed Execution